 oikos was founded in 1987 by students who, in consequence to the absence of sustainability in their formal educational programs, aimed to empower young leaders to drive sustainable change.
 More than thirty years later, the majority of universities still fail to integrate sustainability holistically and struggle to develop sustainability leaders, resulting in a “leadership crisis.”

-With the signing of the Paris Agreement in April 2016, sustainability is a key priority on the agenda of all major actors worldwide.
+With the signing of the Paris Agreement in 2016, sustainability became a key priority on the agenda of all major actors worldwide.
 Various aspects of sustainability such as climate change or energy efficiency guide debates on twenty-first-century challenges.
 However, a key element to drive the desired transformation of society towards sustainability is often overlooked: the necessity to develop sustainability leaders (Werft, 2015).
 Sustainability leaders are “individuals who are compelled to make a difference by deepening their awareness of themselves in relation to the world around them, and thus, adopt new ways of seeing, thinking and interacting that result in innovative, sustainable solutions”(Visser & Courtice, 2011).
 The LEAP program bridges this gap.
 It builds and empowers a network of responsible and sustainable decision-makers that holds keys to solving the challenges of the 21st century.

-The LEAP Chapter Track is an opportunity for our Chapters to receive support for, reflect on and practice their responsible leadership on the local level.
-The target group of the track: the local chapter leaders- and thus as a result: the whole chapter!
+The LEAP Chapter Track is an opportunity for our chapters to receive support, reflect on, and practice responsible leadership at the local level.
+The target group of the track are the local chapter leaders.

-The Chapter track is based on running registration, meaning that chapters can decide to join in all year long.
-The commitment time frame is flexible, whereas the participation in onsite meetings is highly recommended.
-Click here to register your chapter!
+The Chapter track is based on running registration, so chapters can join in all year long.
+The commitment time is flexible, and we highly recommend participation in onsite meetings.
+Click here to register your chapter.

 - Chapter Coaching